christophergandrud/d3Network/index.md

 If you want to make more complex force directed graph structures use `d3ForceNetwork`.
 It allows you to use individual link and node properties to change the distance between individual nodes and the colour of the nodes depending on their membership in specific groups.

 Maybe it's better to understand this with an example.
-We'll use `d3ForceDirected`  to recreate [this example](http://bl.ocks.org/mbostock/4062045) by Mike Bostock's.
-The network graph shows *Les Misérables*' charcters co-occurance (the original data was gathered by [Donald Knuth](http://www-cs-faculty.stanford.edu/~uno/sgb.html).
-The link distances are based on how close the characters are and the colours symbolise how different character groups.
+We'll use `d3ForceDirected`  to recreate an [example](http://bl.ocks.org/mbostock/4062045) by Mike Bostock.
+The network graph will show *Les Misérables*' charcters co-occurance (the original data was gathered by [Donald Knuth](http://www-cs-faculty.stanford.edu/~uno/sgb.html)).
+The link distances are based on how close the characters are to one another and the colours symbolise different character groups.

-To start out with let's gather the basic data and create two data frames.
-One of the data frames will have information in the links, similar to what we have worked with so far.
-The other will have information on individaul nodes (in this case *Les Misérables* characters).
+To start out let's gather the data and create two data frames with it.
+One of the data frames will have information on the links, similar to what we have worked with so far.
+The other will have information on individaul nodes; in this case *Les Misérables* characters.

 ```r